Biomanufacturing Harvest Optimization with Small Data: Literature Review

 Data-driven stochastic optimization is relatively understudied to predict and control fermentation processes.
 Existing studies typically focus on the inherent stochasticity of fermentation.
 For example, \cite{Peroni05} used approximate dynamic programming to maximize yield and minimize process time in fed-batch fermentation. \cite{xing2010modeling} adopted a Markov chain Monte Carlo approach to optimize the kinetics of a fermentation process.
 More recently, \cite{martagan2016optimal} and \cite{martagan2018managing} developed a Markov decision processes (MDP) model to optimize fermentation operating decisions.
-However, their optimization models are built based on sufficiently large historical data, and hence are not equipped to capture the impact of model risk (limited historical data) on biomanufacturing decisions. {\cite{martagan2021} developed a portfolio of decision support tools to improve production planning and reduce biomanufacturing costs.
-However, they omitted the model risk and did not characterize optimal harvesting policies.} When decisions are made under limited data, ignoring the model risk would lead to a bias in decision-making.
+However, their optimization models are built based on sufficiently large historical data, and hence are not equipped to capture the impact of model risk (limited historical data) on biomanufacturing decisions. \cite{martagan2022} developed a portfolio of decision support tools to reduce biomanufacturing costs. \cite{koca2023increasing} optimized the timing of so-called bleed-feed decisions, enabling pharmaceutical manufacturers skip intermediary biorector setups in batch fermentation processes.
+However, they did not consider the model risk. \cite{xie2022interpretable} considered model risk in an interpretable semantic bioprocess probabilistic knowledge graph for production stability control, but they do not optimize the harvesting decisions.
 To the best of our knowledge, this paper is the first to simultaneously capture the inherent stochasticity of biological systems and model risk to optimize harvesting decisions in biomanufacturing systems.